Morgan Baker: Career

+Baker has appeared in several TV movies including The Society Murders, Underbelly and The King.
 He also starred in the 2006 Tropfest Film Festival top 16 finalist Goggles.

 In 2014, Baker left Neighbours to concentrate on his studies.
 He has since made brief returns in 2015, 2017 and 2019.
-He reprised it again in 2022 as part of the series finale.
+He again reprised the role for the Neighbours “finale” in 2022, and also returned in 2023 for the opening episodes of the series revival.